julie-bl/sample-size/README.md

 <summary>No intermediate anlysis</summary>
 <br>

 *Consider the following RCT with two parallel groups with a 1:1 randomization ratio.
 The expected mean is 66 units in patients in the control arm and no difference compared to the experimental arm.
-Assuming an absolute non-inferiority margin of 7 points, a standard deviation of 23, the minimum sample size per arm equals 134 (i.e., a total of 268 patients) to achieve a 5% one-sided type-I error rate and a power of 80%*
+Assuming an absolute non-inferiority margin of 7 points, a standard deviation of 23, the minimum sample size per arm equals 134 (i.e., a total of 268 patients) to achieve a 5% one-sided type I error rate and a power of 80%*

 ```r